-Ottawa– After more than a century of inequality, people across Canada are celebrating the Senate’s decision to replace our national anthem’s outdated lyric “in all thy son’s command” with a blistering three thousand word call to arms penned by a covert league of militant left-wing henchpersons.
+Ottawa– After more than a century of inequality, people across Canada are celebrating the Senate’s decision to change the O Canada lyrics.
+They aim to replace our national anthem’s outdated lyric “in all thy son’s command” with a blistering three thousand word call to arms penned by a covert league of militant left-wing henchpersons.

 The change, which comes after decades of failed attempts to remove the gendered phrase, feels long overdue for Canadians who grew up not recognizing their own violent urge to overthrow the patriarchy in the original song.

 “We sang the national anthem in class every morning when I was a kid,” said Eliza, 32.
 “I always felt left out, to be honest,” she went on.
 “For a tune that’s purportedly about a free country, it always struck me as a bit odd they neglected to include a merciless diatribe about girls and non-binary folk melting the glass ceiling with their molten rage,” she remarked.
 “Now, thanks to the Canadian Senate and an anonymous coven of cold-blooded radicals, I can sing all 3,063 words with pride.”

 Despite a virtually unanimous Canadian thirst for the elimination of male supremacy in all social and economic contexts, the bill – and Independent Senator Frances Lankin’s motion to force a vote after 18 months of debate – was met with some criticism from members of the Conservative Party.